 Following submission of performance data, relevant reports are posted to the Utility's online dashboard.

-Likewise, new utility participants can opt to get started with the AWWA Utility Benchmarking Survey by completing the KEY UTILITY MEASURES during their initial year of participation, with the goal of adding more performance measures in subsequent years of participation.
+Likewise, new utility participants can opt to start with the AWWA Utility Benchmarking Program by completing the KEY UTILITY MEASURES during their initial year of participation, with the goal of adding more performance measures in subsequent years of participation.